esspess/pratt-parser-series/readme.md

-This is a follow up
+This is a frontend implementation by pratt parsing technology